 Is this the year you’re going to throw the most exciting Halloween party in town?
 If you’re ready to start planning a Halloween party to remember, read on!
-Below, an experienced event planner in Lowell, IN shares some helpful tips to ensure you’re all set for a night filled with tricks and treats.
+Below, an experienced event planner in Northwest Indiana shares some helpful tips to ensure you’re all set for a night filled with tricks and treats.

 Find the perfect location

 The first thing you need to throw a memorable Halloween party is the perfect location.
 Once you know where you’ll be having it, you can start planning the date, time, guest list, theme, decorations and food.
 Luckily, there are plenty of spooky (and legal) party locations to choose from during the Halloween season:

 - The woods: Some parts of the United States have pleasant fall seasons.
 Because of good weather, you might want to throw an outdoor party.
 Places like a forest, spooky woods or an open field are the perfect settings for bonfires, socializing, playing games and celebrating Halloween.